| English Slang & a

 language to teach all of them here.
 But, I'll try to teach

 as many as I possibly can, which to be honest, isn't very often.
+This work has been a last priority with me, because I do not

 consider the knowledge of slang and idioms essential to